turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 __Below are some things that you should ALWAYS incorporate in your web applications__

 <section class="answer">
 ### More Accessibility Considerations

 #### Browser Focus Rings

-DO NOT REMOVE THE FOCUS RING that appears on interactive elements without providing alternative styling or accounting for users who depend on the keyboard as their primary way of navigation.
+DO NOT REMOVE THE FOCUS RING (outline) that appears on interactive elements without providing alternative styling or accounting for users who depend on the keyboard as their primary way of navigation.

 This blog post on writing accessible css has a [section](https://medium.com/@matuzo/writing-css-with-accessibility-in-mind-8514a0007939) that digs into why you shouldn't remove it (as well as some alternatives to take).[This website](http://www.outlinenone.com/) offers a list of alternative styling options.
-And [this article](https://hackernoon.com/removing-that-ugly-focus-ring-and-keeping-it-too-6c8727fefcd2) also has some alternatives to use to get rid of the focus ring while still keeping things accessible.

-A design-friendly <a href="https://codepen.io/hannahhch/pen/QWjJbbz" target="\__blank"> example</a> of some alternative outline styles.
+A design-friendly <a href="https://codepen.io/hannahhch/pen/QWjJbbz" target="\__blank"> example</a> of some alternative outline styles - try tabbing through it to see the options!

 #### Alt Attributes for Your Images!